Politics of Bavaria

-The politics of Bavaria takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Bavaria.

-The state has a multiparty system dominated by the Christian Social Union in Bavaria (CSU).
-Bavaria has long been a bastion of conservative politics in Germany, with the Christian Social Union has won every election of the state parliament since 1946 and having almost a monopoly on power.
+Bavaria, one of the states of Germany, has a multiparty system dominated by the Christian Social Union in Bavaria (CSU).
+Bavaria has long been a bastion of conservative politics in Germany, with the Christian Social Union having won every election of the state parliament since 1946 and having a near monopoly on power.
 Every Minister-President since 1957 has been a member of this party.
 On the other hand the bigger and more liberal, or rather social democratic, cities, especially Munich, have been governed for decades by the Social Democratic Party of Germany (SPD) until recently the second biggest party.
 In 2018 the Alliance 90/The Greens which have been represented in the state parliament since 1986, became the second biggest political party in the Landtag and in 2020 the biggest party in the Munich City Council.
 From the historical point of view, older Bavaria was one of the most liberal, predominantly Roman Catholic states until the rather rural areas of Swabia and Franconia were added in 1814/15 at the Congress of Vienna.

 In 1995 the Bavarians decided to introduce direct democracy on the local level in a referendum.
 This was initiated bottom-up by an association called Mehr Demokratie (More Democracy).
 This is a grass-roots organization which campaigns for the right to citizen-initiated referendums.
 In 1997 the Bavarian Supreme Court aggravated the regulations considerably (e.g. by introducing a turn-out quorum).
 Nevertheless, Bavaria has the most advanced regulations on local direct democracy in Germany.
 This has led to a spirited citizens’ participation in communal and municipal affairs – 835 referendums took place from 1995 through 2005.